sola-st/wasm-r3/README.md

 Wasm-R3 itself is usable on both arm machines and x86-64 machines.

-However, due to our use of x86-64 specific build of certain software in the evaluation and use of some x86-64 specific hardware counters, the machine with x86-64 cpu is required for this evaluation artifact.
+However, due to our use of x86-64 specific software build and hardware counters, the machine with x86-64 cpu is required for the evaluation.

-While the artifact should work with x86-64 mac machines, in my 2016 MacBook Pro 13-inch model, one of the authors was unable to build the image in the command where we build binaryen from source.
+While the artifact should work with x86-64 mac machines, in my 2016 MacBook Pro 13-inch model, I was unable to build the image in the command where we build binaryen from source.

 Thus, we strongly advise to use Linux based x86-64 machine, which is the only setup confirmed by the authors.

 ## Getting Started Guide